eclipse/paho.mqtt.cpp/README.md

 ***Work has begun to add MQTT v5 support!***

-Inital development will start in the 'mqttv5' branch until some stability is reached, after which it will move into 'develop'.
+Inital development has started in the 'mqttv5' branch until some stability is reached, after which it will move into 'develop'.

-New unit tests will use _Catch2_ for the test framework.
+New unit tests are usin _Catch2_ for the test framework.
+The legacy unit tests are still using _CppUnit_, compiled into a separate test executable.
 Before the release, if everything goes well with _Catch2_, existing unit tests will be ported to the new framework.

 ### Unreleased Features in this Branch